tobymao/18xx/lib/engine/ability/README.md

   controlling corporation's station tokens are reachable; if not a game error is triggered.
 Default false.

+## train_limit

+Modify train limit in some way.

+- `increase`: If positive, this will increase the train limit with this amount in all faces.
+Default 0.

 ## token

 Modified station token placement